 Many philosophies apply to micing the drum set.
 In jazz, it may be sufficient only to have an overhead stereo pair with a third microphone on the kick drum.
-In rock recording, more than ten microphones may be used, considering the fact that most musical decisions are reserved for the mixdown session.
+In rock recording, more than ten microphones may be used as most musical decisions are reserved for the mixdown session.